Gonzaga University takes a holistic approach to admission by carefully reviewing academic measures, student involvement, and character.

 - Submit a $50 non-refundable application fee.

-- Applicants can pay the fee through the Common Application, or may mail a check payable to Gonzaga University (see address below).
+- Applicants can pay the fee through the Common Application.

 - Before sending us your application, check to be sure you've completed all the necessary pieces.
 A finished application includes: